RoboCop Versus The Terminator

-RoboCop Versus The Terminator is a run and gun game released for the Super Nintendo Entertainment System, Master System, and Game Gear in 1993, with later ports to the Sega Genesis and Game Boy in 1994.
+RoboCop Versus The Terminator is a run and gun game released for the Sega Genesis, Super Nintendo Entertainment System, Master System, and Game Gear in 1993, with a port to the Game Boy in 1994.
 It is based on the 1992 four-issue comic book mini-series of the same name, which is a crossover between the RoboCop and Terminator franchises.
 Despite their likenesses being shown on packaging, the actors who portrayed the titular characters (Arnold Schwarzenegger in 1984's The Terminator and Peter Weller in 1987's RoboCop) did not reprise their roles in this game.

-The Genesis version was developed by Virgin Games USA and uses an engine written by David Perry.
+The Genesis version was developed by Virgin Games and uses an engine written by David Perry.

 Plot

 Super NES

 In the future, human soldiers of John Connor's resistance force are fighting a losing war against Skynet and its robot forces.
 Discovering that one of the foundation technologies for Skynet is the cybernetics technology used in the creation of cyborg police officer RoboCop, Flo, a resistance soldier, is sent back in time to destroy RoboCop and stop Skynet from being built.
 However, Skynet learns of the time travel attempt and sends Terminators to stop Flo.
 RoboCop soon meets up with Flo and must engage in battle against Terminators, the forces of OCP and several obstacles.

 Upon discovering one of the Terminators has infiltrated the OCP building, RoboCop plugs himself into a console to reprogram the security, only to fall into a trap and be digitized.
 After his body is disassembled and used for building Skynet, RoboCop watches Skynet come to power before using his digitized mind to seize control of an abandoned robotics factory, rebuild himself, and begin to destroy Skynet in the future.
 He successfully destroys the Skynet CPU and prevails, and turns his sights to helping humanity rebuild from the devastation.